 Dance to Dreams

-Free Ballet Workshop
+Summer 2024: Free Ballet Workshop

-For more info and to register please email: dancetodreamsoutreach@westsideballetcompany.org
+For more info please email: dancetodreamsoutreach@westsideballetcompany.org or call 310-828-2018

-Dance in Color Mission Statement:
+Dance in Color Mission Statement

 Dance in Color’s mission is to create lasting systemic change in the performing arts.